bennettslin/bennett_work_app/MORE_TODO_NOTES.md

-# Today
+# Definitely do first thing tomorrow!
 * Write to Ashley
 * Make optometry appointment

-* Scan old photos
+# Today
 * BYCombo work
+    * Metadata for individual pages
     * Begin work on BY demo page
-        * Make album title a link
-        * Make band title a link
-        * Make overview link onesheet instead
         * Work on body text
     * Make better partners section
         * Really think through what I want to call these people